worldline/angular-training/docs/src/routing/README.md

 ## Practical Work: Router-based navigation

-Let's implement the routing in our Film application.
+Let's implement the Film application routing.

 1. During the project initial setup, the CLI asked if it should add Angular routing and we answered yes.
 The CLI installed the `@angular/router` library, you can check that in the dependencies declared in the `package.json`.
 It alo created the `app-routing.module.ts` file.
 2. Add a `login` route linked to the `LoginFormComponent` and a `search` route linked to `FilmSearchComponent` in the `app-routing.module.ts` file.